clivemiller/pong/README.md

-Basic Unity Game Pong with gitignore (will have to build).
+Basic Unity Game Pong with gitignore.

+Navigate in GitHub to _BUILD/pong.exe

+Download the _BUILD directory and run the pong exe in the _BUILD directory to play the game.